List of state applications for an Article V Convention: Wolf Pac Resolution

 The Wolf Pac Resolution calls for regulation of election campaign donations and expenditures; end legal concept of "corporate personhood"; overturn 2010 U.S. Supreme Court decision in case of Citizens United v.
 Federal Election Commission.
 Rhode Island included a count of the states in their 2016 application.

 Rhode Island has the most complete list, including the following five states: California, Illinois, New Jersey, Rhode Island and Vermont.
 All of these applications are included in the list, with no recent additions.
+The legislatures of California (2025), Illinois (2022) and New Jersey (2021) subsequently rescinded their Article V Convention applications for Wolf Pac's resolution—as well as canceling other such prior Convention-requesting resolutions on other topics.

 U.S. Term Limits

 The U.S. Term Limits Resolution, campaigned for by US Term Limits, calls for a constitutional amendment limiting the terms of members of Congress.
-States passing applications are Florida in 2016; Alabama in 2018; Missouri in 2018 (reprised in 2022 to avert expiration); West Virginia in 2021; Wisconsin in 2022; Oklahoma in 2023; Louisiana, North Carolina and Tennessee all in 2024; Indiana, South Carolina and South Dakota all in 2025—for a total of 12 states to date.
+States passing applications are Florida in 2016; Alabama in 2018; Missouri in 2018 (reprised in 2022 to avert expiration); West Virginia in 2021; Wisconsin in 2022; Oklahoma in 2023; Louisiana, North Carolina and Tennessee all in 2024; Indiana, South Carolina and South Dakota all in 2025 and Arizona and Kansas both in 2026—for a total of 14 states to date.